CSP-Master-2019-2020/Cycle-4-Overview/docs/index.md

 1. When you are done, end the recording by typing **Shift-Control-R**.
 1. End the Zoom meeting and your recording will be saved.
 A file selector window should open with the most recent recording selected.

+## Editing the Video

+### Windows 10

+There is a video editor built in to the Windows **Photos** app.
+To launch it:

+* Right-click on your video and select open with **Photos**.
+* Check out [How to Use Windows 10’s Hidden Video Editor](https://www.howtogeek.com/355524/how-to-use-windows-10s-hidden-video-editor/) for more information.

 ## Resources